Incident Management from Scratch - Introduction

 SRG provides incident management for each of our media service businesses, and is also promoting activities to resolve the above issues at Ameba.
 Here, the main objectives of incident management are the following three points:

-1. Reduce MTTR (Mean Time to Repair)
+1. Reduced MTTR (Mean Time to Repair)

-1. Reduce the number of incidents
+1. Reduced number of incidents

-1. Suppression of decline in user satisfaction
+1. Preventing declines in user satisfaction

-1. Reduction of MTTR (Mean Time to Repair)
+1. Reduced MTTR (Mean Time to Repair)

-The time it takes for a system to recover from a failure or problemaverageRefers to:
+The time it takes for a system to recover from a failure or problemaveragerefers to.

 2. Reducing the number of incidents

-3. Preventing declines in user satisfaction
+3. Preventing a decline in user satisfaction

 Introduction